 Budbod kabog recipe consists of millet that is soaked overnight.
 Coconut milk and brown sugar are cooked in low to medium heat which would serve as a syrupy base.
 Millet is added and the mixture is cooked in slow, even heat.

 Next, a spoonful of the cooked millet is scooped and transferred to a sheet of banana leaf.
 (The leaf is made soft and pliant by grilling them lightly and briefly on an open flame.)
-It is rolled into cylindrical shape, afterwards both of its ends are folded and tucked so it would look like an elongated pillow.
+It is rolled into cylindrical shape.
+Afterwards both of its ends are folded so it would look like an elongated pillow.

 It is then steamed or soaked in a potful of water that is brought to a boil; it can go into this second cooking either singly or in pairs by stacking them and tying them with a slip of banana leaf.
 Other versions of the recipe may also add a pinch of salt (for seasoning), garlic, and vanilla extract to enhance its flavors.

 Budbod kabog is naturally yellow in color and sticky.
-It can be described as sweet and creamy, with the banana leaf providing a rich aroma and depth.
+It can be described as sweet and creamy, with the banana leaf providing depth and a rich aroma.